duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 aware of this distinction between directly and indirectly using a library if they have to override its results for some reason.  [#]_

+.. [#] ``dpkg-shlibdeps`` will use a program like ``objdump`` or ``readelf`` to find the libraries and the symbols in those libraries directly needed by the binaries or shared libraries in the package.

+.. [#] The easiest way to call ``dpkg-shlibdeps`` correctly is to use a package helper framework such as debhelper.
+If you are using debhelper, the ``dh_shlibdeps`` program will do this work for you.
+It will also correctly handle multi-binary packages.

+.. [#] ``dh_shlibdeps`` from the ``debhelper`` suite will automatically
+   add this option if it knows it is processing a udeb.

+.. [#] Again, ``dh_shlibdeps`` and ``dh_gencontrol`` will handle
+   everything except the addition of the variable to the control file for you if you're using debhelper, including generating separate ``substvars`` files for each binary package and calling ``dpkg-gencontrol`` with the appropriate flags.

+.. [#] A good example of where this helps is the following: We could update ``libimlib`` with a new version that supports a new revision of a graphics format called dgf (but retaining the same major version number) and depends on a new library package libdgf4 instead of the older libdgf3.
+If we used ``ldd`` to add dependencies for every library directly or indirectly linked with a binary, every package that uses ``libimlib`` would need to be recompiled so it would also depend on libdgf4 in order to retire the older libdgf3 package.
+Since dependencies are only added based on ELF ``NEEDED`` attribute, packages using ``libimlib`` can rely on ``libimlib`` itself having the dependency on an appropriate version of ``libdgf`` and do not need rebuilding.

 .. _s-sharedlibs-updates:

 Shared library ABI changes